Make-School-Courses/FEW-1.1-Web-Foundations/10-JavaScript-Browser-API-part-1/README.md

 Show your work in class.

 1. Provide some background
     - Why did you make this?
     - What are your goals with the assignment?
 1. Show your site
 2. Show your code
     - Show a section of your code
     - Explain the problems you overcame and your solutions

 ## Browser API Project

 This a list of browser APIs that I compiled.
 It's not in any kind of order.
-Some of the APIs below are well established and in use today, some are in experiemental status and may be in full use or be replaced in the future.
-For this assignment you can use any of these or others you might discover that are not on this list.
+Some of the APIs below are well established and in use today, some are in experimental status and may be in full use or be replaced in the future.
+For this assignment, you can use any of these or others you might discover that is not on this list.

-The first half of the list covers as many JavaScript based APIs as I could find.
+The first half of the list covers as many JavaScript-based APIs as I could find.
 The second half of the list covers CSS features.
 You can use either.
 If it's something we covered in class I expect you to go beyond what was covered in class!

 Explore the browser APIs